A-mIn3/WINspect/README.md

 ## Need Help

-If you have questions or need further guidance on using the tool , please [file an issue](https://github.com/A-mIn3/WINspect/issues).
+If you have questions or need further guidance on using the tool, please [file an issue](https://github.com/A-mIn3/WINspect/issues).

 ## License
 This project is licensed under The GPL terms.